Quick Summary

 India’s recorded hottest temperatures have been documented over the years, with some notable milestones marking the hottest place in India.
 In 1956, Alwar in Rajasthan recorded an extremely hot 50.6 degrees Celsius (123.1 degrees Fahrenheit).
 Then, in 2016, Phalodi, also in Rajasthan, equaled that record.
 The persistence of high temperatures in Rajasthan and parts of northern India underscores the country’s vulnerability to extreme heat, necessitating measures to cope with climate change.

 India has seen notable temperature records, with Phalodi, Rajasthan, recording an extremely hot 51°C (123.8°F) in 2016, officially making it the hottest place in India.
-Conversely, Dras, Jammu, and Kashmir held India’s record low temperature at -45°C (-49°F) 1995.
+Conversely, Dras, Jammu, and Kashmir held India’s record low temperature at -45°C (-49°F) in 1995.
 These extremes underscore India’s climatic diversity, featuring scorching summers in the northwest and bone-chilling winters in the Himalayan regions, highlighting the nation’s varied and contrasting weather conditions.

 Phalodi’s story is one of resilience, adaptation, and a community thriving in the face of extremes as the hottest place in India.
 From its historical roots to its contemporary spirit, this town, nestled in the heart of Rajasthan, continues to write its unique chapter.